 The system controller, other than the factory-supplied tank probe (e. g.
-Honeywell Aquastat) must be wired on the low voltage side of the 24VAC rear junction box.
+Honeywell Aquastat) must be wired on the low voltage side (24VAC).
+Connections are provided in the 24VAC junction box.

-Refer to the Schematic Diagram (Figure 19) and the Connection Diagram (Figure 20) for wire connections.
+Refer to the Schematic Diagram (Figure 21) and the Connection Diagram (Figure 20) for wire connections.